-\paragraph*{Analyzing the spectral algorithm.} Recall that $u_2$ denotes the second eigenvector of $W = \mathcal{S}(G)$.
+\paragraph*{Correctness of the spectral algorithm.} Recall that $u_2$ denotes the second eigenvector of $W = \mathcal{S}(G)$.
 Since our algorithm determines communities based on the signs of $u_2$, we need precise bounds on each entry of $u_2$.
-A natural strategy would be to compare $u_2$ to $u_2^{*}$, since $u_2^* = \frac{1}{\sqrt{n}}\sigma^*$.
+A natural strategy would be to compare $u_2$ to $u_2^{*}$, since $u_2^* = \frac{1}{\sqrt{n}}\sigma^*$ due to the block structure of $W^*$.
 Unfortunately, $\Vert u_2 - u_2^*\Vert_{\infty}$ is too large for our purposes, but still $u_2$ recovers communities by sign.
-To gain some intuition for this behavior, write
+To gain intuition for this behavior, write

-We can think of the first term on the right hand side as the main term, while the second represents a smaller-order term (see Figure \ref{fig:boxplots}).
-Such behavior was also observed in the SBM setting \cite{Abbe2020ENTRYWISEEA}.
+The first term on the right-hand side is the main term, while the second represents a smaller-order term (see Figure \ref{fig:boxplots}).
+Such behavior was also observed in the SBM setting by \cite{Abbe2020ENTRYWISEEA}.

 Our first step is to apply Theorem \ref{thm:entrywise-analysis}, showing that